beholdenkey/sELKstack/README.md

 ## Ready to begin?

-*Before you start, gather the following information and do the following steps in your local-editor copies of the [server install instructions](https://github.com/jaredatobe/sELKstack/blob/main/server_install_instructions.txt) and [selk install instructions](https://github.com/jaredatobe/sELKstack/blob/main/selk_install_instructions.txt):*
+*Before you start, gather the following information and do the following steps in your local-editor copies of the [base server install instructions](https://github.com/jaredatobe/sELKstack/blob/main/base_server_install_instructions.txt) and [selk install instructions](https://github.com/jaredatobe/sELKstack/blob/main/selk_install_instructions.txt):*

 1. Search/replace "selk.mydomain.com" in the instructions with your FQDN.
 1. Search/replace "selk.local" in the instructions with your local server hostname.local.